 Delayed wound healing

-- Your surgical wound requires a healthy blood flow so it receives the adequate oxygen and nutrients necessary for the regenerative process.
+- Surgical wounds require healthy blood flow.
+This ensures they receive adequate oxygen and nutrients that are necessary for the regenerative process.

 - Excess fat can place additional tension on your blood vessel which can impair blood circulation in the surgical wound.
 This ultimately delays the wound healing process.

 - In fact, there are studies that associate obesity with poor wound healing.

 - In a study of obese individuals, researchers found that obesity-induced macronutrient and micronutrient deficiencies can delay the wound healing process.

 - Whilst, in another study, obese individuals were found to be at higher risk for delayed wound healing due to impaired blood circulation that occurs in fat tissue.

 - Evidence suggests that obese individuals are more prone to infection, which can delay the wound healing process.

 - A study reported that hypovascularity (blood vessel deficiency) in obese individuals increases the risk of infections by decreasing the migration of immune system cells into the wound area.

 - In another study, a strong association between obesity and the risk of skin abscesses, respiratory tract infections, and urinary tract infections was found.